 Finally we are getting a few sporadic sunny days and Spring is here and I hear the faint noise of lawn mowers starting up all over the neighbourhood.
-Here’s a few things you can keep busy with in the garden in March.
+Spring is a busy time in the garden as you set it up for the year ahead.
+Here’s a few things you can keep busy with in the garden in at the beginning of Spring.

 The first lawn mow of the year is so satisfying!
 There’s nothing quite like the smell of freshly cut spring grass.
 Choose a dry day and raise the blade a little on your mower for the first few mows.

 If you have somewhere warm to keep them, buying bedding plants whilst they’re still small is a good way to save money.
 Keep them in the warm and grow them on.
 You can transfer them gradually outside as the weather gets warmer and the risk of frost has passed.
 If the night times are still pretty cold, invest in a heater for your greenhouse to prevent the risk of damage overnight.

 You can begin to grow tomatoes, cucumbers and peppers from seed now.
 Take a look at my guide to growing planting seeds here to help get you started.